open-voice-interoperability/website/site/content/join/_index.md

         consultancies.
   heading: Why Join The Open Voice Network?
   description: >-
-    Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
+    OVN members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
 main:
   heading: Value in Membership
   description: >-